markNZed/TaskFlow/nodes/hub/README.md

 The Hub is implemented in Node using the Express framework and SQLite database.

 Information for the Hub is held in the `task.hub` object.
-Only the Hub writes to the `task.hub` object.
-The Processor communicates with the Hub using the object `task.procesor` which includes fields: command, commandArgs, and config.
+The Processor communicates with the Hub using the object `task.node` which includes fields: command, commandArgs, and config.

 `task.hub.command` maybe be one of:
   * partial